 Below, we will delve deeper into understanding target audiences—perhaps the most fundamental factor for deciding what topic to base your B2B content strategy around.

-B2B Content Marketing: Uncover the differences between B2B & B2C target audiences
+DISTINGUISH between B2B & B2C audiences

 As a B2B enterprise, the first step in understanding your target audience is to understand the difference between B2B and B2C audiences.